vfremaux/moodle-block_vmoodle/README.txt

 Summary of prerequisites
 ################################################################

+0. Alter the <moodle>/lib/classes/component.php in lone 48 to let subplugins be used in blocks. (add 'block' to the list).

 1. Installing vmoodle block in codebase
 2. Installing the master moodle as usual browsing to Administration -> notifications